Greenbriar Elementary School

 “My fear in March and April was that the love of reading we’ve fostered on campus would disappear,” said Christine.
 “I was thrilled our students and their families embraced myON.
 When everyone came back to the campus after the summer break, Lindsay and I knew how much Accelerated Reader and myON made sense together.”

-The results: A flourishing reading culture
+A flourishing reading culture

 That uncertain feeling at the start of spring quickly disappeared.
 Students took to myON and the flourishing reading culture at Greenbriar continued—despite students being at home with limited access to the school’s library.
 It warmed Christine’s heart to see her students continue reading and growing.